 As a financial advisor, your job is to give people advice and help them plan for how they make money, save money, spend money and much more.

-In this book, you will complete activities that can help you plan for your own financial future, and who knows?
-Someday you may decide to help others do it by becoming a financial advisor yourself!
+In this book, you will complete activities that can help you figure out your own finances, and who knows?
+You might end up becoming a financial advisor yourself!